DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 Instances[6].Mask         = TRANSPARENT_GEOM_MASK;
 ```

+The `InstanceName` member is used in TLAS update operation to match the instance data to the previous instance state and
+is also used in the shader binding table to bind the shader hit groups to instances (see [Shader binding table](#creating-shader-binding-table)).

+Hit shader can query the instance index in the array via `InstanceIndex()` function, but has a limited usage. `CustomId`
+member is specified by the user and is passed to the hit shader via `InstanceID()` function.
+`CustomId` may be used to apply different materials to each instance with the same geometry.

+`Mask` can be used to group instances and trace rays only against selected groups (e.g. shadow rays vs primary rays).

-For each instance, we specify a transformation matrix with rotation and translation.
+For each instance, we specify the transformation matrix with the rotation and translation.
-Updating instance transformation during the TLAS update operation is much faster than
+Updating the instance transformation during the TLAS update operation is much faster than
-updating BLAS with vertex transformation or with transform buffer.
+updating BLAS with vertex transformation or with the transform buffer.

 ```cpp
 Instances[6].Transform.SetTranslation(4.0f, 4.5f, -7.0f);
 ```

-Here we build or update TLAS.</br>
-`HitGroupStride` is a number of different ray types, in this tutorial we use two ray types: primary and shadow,
-In other cases you may add a secondary ray type to use optimized hit shaders for reflected rays.</br>
-`BindingMode` is a hit group location calculation mode. `HIT_GROUP_BINDING_MODE_PER_INSTANCE` allows you to bind a single hit group
-for instance for different ray types, so it means each instance has offset as `HIT_GROUP_STRIDE * instance_index`.
+To build/update TLAS, we need to prepare an instance of `BuildTLASAttribs` struct:

 ```cpp
 BuildTLASAttribs Attribs;